 Raspberry Pi Foundation

 An open upload function in a tool used by children creates safeguarding risks that no design solution fully resolves.
 Removing it was the right call, not a compromise.

-Text size settings is one feature, two problems
+Text size settings solve two problems at once

-Accessibility for students with visual needs, and practicality for classrooms where a teacher might be projecting onto a screen twenty feet away.
+Accessibility for students with visual needs, and practicality for classrooms where a teacher is projecting onto a screen twenty feet away.
+One feature, two problems solved.

-Ownership over your environment increases the likelihood you come back.
-Scoped to one toggle — full colour customisation was considered and cut.
-Too many choices in a tool designed to reduce cognitive load works against itself.
+When someone customises the environment they work in, they feel ownership over it.
+Ownership increases the likelihood they come back.
+Dark mode was scoped to a single toggle.
+Full colour customisation was considered and cut: too many choices in a tool designed to reduce cognitive load works against itself.

+Raspberry Pi Foundation